uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_introduction.md

 | `monospace` | Monospace type in a shaded box indicates command output or file listings.
 |---

 In output listings, the line **<<output snip>>** indicates that some output has been removed for brevity.

+A numbered list indicates a series of steps to performed a task.

 ## Intended Use